Phirat-Passi/U2Net-Image-Segmentation-ML-Model/README.md

 ![image](https://www.extremetech.com/wp-content/uploads/2015/07/NeuralNetwork-652x382.png)

+    Figure: Neural network architecture

+The concept of convolutional neural networks in deep learning has majorly impacted how everyday computer vision tasks were thought of and approached.
+The artificial neural networks require a tremendous amount of input data for training purposes

 # Background Image Processing

 Foreground-background separation is a image segmentation task, where the goal is to split the image into foreground and background.
 In semi-interactive settings, the user marks some pixels as “foreground”, a few others as “background”, and it’s up to the algorithm to classify the rest of the pixels.